Tentative version promulgated on an emergency basis. Final version may vary.

 807 CMR 2.00 governs the election of the two elected members of the Massachusetts Teachers’ Retirement Board.
 The purpose of 807 CMR 2.00 is to establish the procedure by which members of the Massachusetts Teachers’ Retirement System shall elect two members in accordance with the provisions of M.G.L. c.
 15, § 16 and shall be supplemental to those rules governing the election of retirement board members as promulgated by the Public Employee Retirement Administration Commission and set out in 840 CMR 7.00.

-(1) On or before August 1 of an election year, which shall occur every four years, the Massachusetts Teachers’ Retirement Board will notify active and retired members of their eligibility to run for the elected member seats via publication of the notice of the upcoming election on the MTRS’s website, and, as available, via other electronic and traditional means, including broadcast e-mails directly to employers, members and constituent groups; and, newsletters.
+(1) On or before August 1 of an election year, which shall occur every four years, the Massachusetts Teachers’ Retirement Board will notify active and retired members of their eligibility to run for the elected member seats via publication of the notice of the upcoming election on the MTRS’s website, and, as available, via other electronic and traditional means, including broadcast emails directly to employers, members and constituent groups; and, newsletters.
 The notice shall specify how, where, and when nomination papers can be obtained.
-Each retired member will receive a notice of election, on or before August 1 of an election year by mailing such notice to the most current address on file.
+Each retired member will receive a notice of election, on or before August 1 of an election year by email if available or by mailing such notice to the most current address on file.

 (2) Members in service (as defined in M.G.L. c.
 32, § 3) as of August 1 of an election year or members retired from service shall be eligible for nomination as a candidate to fill either of the two elected positions on the Board upon submission of nomination papers as provided by the Board, containing the valid signatures of at least 100 active or retired members.